TedHusted/awake/awake.md/awake.md

 Her voice softens, almost a whisper.
 “We’re strong, but even the strongest need someone to lean on.”

 Mi-young reaches across the table.
 She places a hand over Soo-jin’s.
 “Then maybe we lean on each other.
-If we’re going to be their shadows, we might as well share the burden.
+If we’re going to be their shadows, let’s make sure that we don’t disappear.
 We’re stronger together, don’t you think?”

 For the first time that day, Soo-jin smiles warmly.
 There is genuine gratitude in her eyes.
 “You’re right.
 Thank you, Mi-young.”

 The two women sit in silence for a moment, sharing the camaraderie.
 They gently sip hot tea.
 The cherry blossoms outside sway in the breeze.

-It is a rare moment of peace in lives overshadowed by duty.
+It is a rare moment of peace in a life filled with duty.

+***

+“How was the sleep-over?”
+Julie asks Taylor.

+“I may be ruined for plain vanilla,” says Taylor, chuckling out loud.

+Julie and Roman are sitting on the  sectional couch in the Fusion Youth Center with Taylor and Jesse.
+Behind them, other kids are clinking billiard balls into leather net pockets.

+“Must have been rough.
+I saw you limping on your way in,” teases Roman.

+Taylor laughed.
+“That’s from flag football.
+It’s suppose to be non-contact, but the yahoos still find a way to roughen it up.”

+“Tennis is even worse,” says Julie.
+“I’ve been playing in the mixed league for years.
+It’s still hard to return a serve from some of the cis-y’s.”

+Jesse says, “All we can do is play smarter and faster.
+Match power with cunning.
+I always slice on the second serve.
+Seems to slow them down a bit.”

+“My parental says cis-x’s are more athletic now,” says Julie “Most of us play sports now.
+When she was in high school, cis-x athletes were less common.”

+“I still remember the first time I was pinned by a fem in wrestling,”says Roman.
+“Not only was she faster than me but stronger too.”

+“Are you sure she wasn’t transitioning?”asked Taylor.

+Roman smiled knowingly.
+“I’m sure.”

 ***